Breast Cancer Signs and Symptoms

 - Lump or swelling around breast, collarbone, or armpit.
 Swelling or lumps in the areas surrounding your breasts can be caused by breast cancer that has spread to lymph nodes.
 You may see this before you can feel a lump in your breast.

 Understanding what breast changes are typically considered normal is just as important as understanding the red flags that could indicate breast cancer.
-Periodic breast pain, tenderness, and heaviness is common throughout a woman’s menstrual cycle.
+Periodic breast pain, tenderness, and heaviness are common throughout a woman’s menstrual cycle.
 If you experience these feelings in both breasts and are menstruating or about to begin your cycle, these symptoms are most likely the result of normal, monthly hormonal changes in your body.

 When to Get Checked for Breast Cancer

 Early detection is key.
 If you are experiencing any of the symptoms mentioned above, or if you're having pain at times other than the start of your menstrual cycle, you should consider talking with your doctor about a mammogram screening.
 Typically, your gynecologist, will examine you and then refer you for a mammogram.
 Mammograms effectively detect 84% of breast cancers; so when you're given a clean bill of health you can set your mind at ease.
 If your mammogram detects a suspicious mass, you will likely need further evaluation so a diagnosis can be made.
 If you do have breast cancer, you can expect a better outcome, because the earlier cancer treatment begins, the better the patient outcomes usually are.
-For your convenience, we have 5 office locations in the Portland, OR and Vancouver, WA areas.
+For your convenience, we have 5 office locations in the Portland, OR, and Vancouver, WA areas.
 If you want to be examined by a breast cancer specialist, contact us at Compass Oncology today.